-After rising sharply from March to August, silver has fallen sharply in the last few months.
+After rising sharply from March to August last year during the COVID19 panic, silver then fell sharply throughout late 2020.
+After a jump higher in February due to the much publicised silver short squeeze attempt, silver has been down since then.
 As a result, we now have what looks like an excellent silver buy zone.
 Here’s a look at a few silver charts showing why this might be…

 Table of Contents